Customer and employee portals

-Investing in new digital self-service experiences like mobile apps and progressive web apps (PWAs) can both enhance customer satisfaction and add new business revenue.
-By leveraging the ReactNative framework, organizations can deliver rich user experiences with cross-platform apps for every user, device, and operating system.
+Investing in new digital self-service experiences like mobile applications and progressive web applications (PWAs) can both enhance customer satisfaction and add new business revenue.
+By leveraging the ReactNative framework, organizations can deliver rich user experiences with cross-platform applications for every user, device, and operating system.

-Erie Insurance delivers first native mobile app with no mobile developers
+Erie Insurance delivers first native mobile application with no mobile developers

 Erie Insurance, a Fortune 500 insurer, had a mobile-responsive customer portal but recently identified the need to create a native iOS and Android application to better serve their customers.